hanzoai/dash2/README.md

 - Easy way to add new functionality without adding a dashboard
 - Support some sort of basic help/readme markdown
 - Auto Completeable/Command discovery mechanism
-- Also supported in Hanzo CLI tool
+- Also supported in Hanzo CLI tool and Slack integration

 # Modules
 Each module expected to be in the dashboard.
 Some functionality may be